i4seeu/building_agenticai_systems/README.md

 ## Repo layout (recommended)

-This repository will contain multiple folders, each focusing on a technique or subsystem.
-Example structure:
+This repository contain multiple folders, each focusing on a technique or subsystem:

 - `agents/` — small agent implementations and orchestrators
 - `planning/` — symbolic and learned planning examples (MCTS, heuristic search, hierarchical planning)